 Kueh Pie Tee was our favourite, I loved the tiny pastry cups.

-Hotel also offers free shuttle bus to and from Novena (shopping centre & MRT station).
+The hotel also offers a free shuttle bus to and from Novena (shopping centre & MRT station).

-This time around I was looking forward to exploring other, than just city centre, parts of Singapore.
-2 nights stay at Ramada Hotel gave me a chance to also have a glimpse into Balestier and its rich heritage.
-From lovely traditional shophouses, through Buddhist Temple, Sun Yat Sen Nanyang Memorial Hall (where entrance is free with your hotel card), to Balestier Market, which houses a food court – it’s worth to have a stroll along Balestier Road at least twice, it looks much different during day and night. (read more about Balestier Heritage Trail)
+The 2 nights stay at Ramada Hotel gave me a chance to have a glimpse into Balestier and its rich heritage.
+From lovely traditional shophouses, through Buddhist Temple, Sun Yat Sen Nanyang Memorial Hall (where the entry is free with your hotel card), to Balestier Market, which houses a food court – it’s worth to have a stroll along Balestier Road at least twice, it looks much different during day and night. (read more about Balestier Heritage Trail)

 The hotel itself is Singapore’s first hotel-by the-park development, which gives a different, more relaxing feel when you step outside.
-It’s not only a place for hotel guests, but is also enjoyed by locals, who come there to play with children or do yoga.
+It’s not only a place for hotel guests but is also enjoyed by locals, who come here to play with children or do yoga.

 Ramada Singapore At Zhongshan Park